 Cajun Seafood Boil

-Last summer when there were all kinds of travel restrictions and we really couldn’t leave our homes, I found myself craving all the foods I couldn’t have!
 I feel like that old saying has never been truer – you know, “you always want what you can’t have!”
-Well when I was cooped up in my own kitchen and couldn’t fly to Bourbon Street, all I was craving was a good ol’ classic cajun seafood boil.
+When I’m stuck at home and can’t fly to Bourbon Street, all I crave is a good ol’ classic cajun seafood boil.
 Nothing quite hits the spot like this ultra seasoned feast of seafood, sausage, and veggies.

 From a little bit of trial and error, I’ve created what really might be the best and easiest cajun seafood boil!
 While I’m sure you have a restaurant in your city that offers something similar, I can guarantee two things.
-First, this seafood boil will probably be tastier – just saying!
+First, this seafood boil will definitely be tastier!
 And secondly, this seafood boil will be far more budget friendly.
 Cajun seafood boils at restaurants outside of New Orleans typically tend to break the bank, so save a little cash by making your own boil at home!
 Plus, making it at home allows you to more easily add and omit ingredients as you see fit.

 How to Make A Seafood Boil